Key Takeaway

 The legal complexity around TB-500 arises in a few specific contexts:

-Research chemical sales.
+Learn about TB-500 (Thymosin Beta-4) →Research chemical sales.
 TB-500 is widely sold online as a "research chemical" labeled "not for human consumption."
 Purchasing peptides through these channels is technically legal in most jurisdictions, but using them for self-administration without a prescription exists in an unregulated space.
 There are no quality guarantees, and the buyer assumes all risk regarding purity, potency, and sterility.

 Competitive sports.
 The World Anti-Doping Agency (WADA) has specifically prohibited Thymosin Beta-4 under its list of banned substances in the category of peptide hormones, growth factors, and related substances.
-Athletes subject to WADA testing or national anti-doping agency oversight cannot use TB-500 without risking a positive test and sanctions.
+Athletes subject to WADA testing or national anti-doping agency oversight can't use TB-500 without risking a positive test and sanctions.
 This applies to NCAA, Olympic, professional, and many amateur sport organizations.

 Veterinary use.
 TB-500 has been used extensively in equine and veterinary medicine, particularly in horse racing.
 Several racing jurisdictions have banned its use in competition animals.
 The regulatory history in horse racing actually predates much of the human interest in the peptide.